Adjusting your wealth plan at three important life stages

 Launching a career or a business

 What are you working toward?
 Being strategic means having a long-term view, so think about retirement from the beginning.
-“One of the biggest mistakes many people make is waiting until they are about to retire to start planning,” Bradley says.
+“One of the biggest mistakes many people make is waiting until they are about to retire to start planning,” Lauer says.
 Instead, building a retirement plan is something that should align with building your career.

 Caring for family

 In many families of means, parents set up a trust with the help of their estate planning attorney to help take care of their children’s future needs.
-“If something happens, you don’t want your young children to get a large sum of money before they are ready to handle the responsibility of wealth,” Bradley explains.
+“If something happens, you don’t want your young children to get a large sum of money before they are ready to handle the responsibility of wealth,” Lauer explains.
 A properly written and funded trust can document your wishes in the event of the unexpected, including designating a trustee who will manage and distribute assets in the trust according to your stated guidelines.

 The birth or adoption of a child is a good time to make sure your beneficiary designations are up to date.
 This may include reviewing life insurance policies; individual retirement accounts (IRAs); 401(k) plans; annuities; and many types of employment benefits, such as stock options and deferred compensation.

-As you adjust your plan, you will want to determine how much life insurance you need to help protect your children or other dependents if you pass away, and what type of life insurance scenario meets your needs.
+As you adjust your plan, you will want to determine how much life insurance you may need to help protect your children or other dependents if you pass away, and what type of life insurance scenario may meet your needs.
 For example, a cash value life insurance policy can offer steady tax-free dividends while also providing financial reassurance to your heirs.
 If you are concerned that a life insurance payout may pose an estate tax burden, you may want to explore options such as an irrevocable life insurance trust.

 Thinking about your legacy

-Bradley notes that legacy planning isn’t just about what happens to your assets after you die.
+Lauer notes that legacy planning isn’t just about what happens to your assets after you die.
 For some clients, lifetime transfers can be beneficial.
 For example, some types of trusts allow you to move an asset such as a business interest or a real estate portfolio out of your estate for tax purposes but still allow you to retain some control.

 Another benefit of transferring wealth to a family member or to a charity while you’re alive is that you get to enjoy and see the positive impact of your gift.